 Budgeting allows millionaires to invest more money—whether into their own companies, real estate, or the stock market.
 Don't believe me?
 The average millionaire invests 20 percent of their household income according to Stanley and Danko's book.

 That's 20% of income.
-Not $10,000 or $100,000 or any other specific number - which is a crucial point to remember.
-Not everyone can invest such gaudy numbers, but anyone can invest 20% of what they earn.
+Not $10,000 or $100,000 or any other specific number – which is a crucial point to remember.
+Not everyone can invest such gaudy numbers, but 20% is attainable.

 Discipline literally pays off—enabling their (and your) hard-earned wealth to grow.